giladgressel/ML_tools/jupyter_notebook.md

 ![pwd](imgs/pwd.png)

 ## Tab
-Autocomplete, try it out, you can use it almost everywhere.
+Tab provides us with autocomplete!
+Try it out, you can use it almost everywhere.
 Here we see tab giving us methods and attributes for an object.
 ![tab-attr](imgs/tab.png)